Address geocoding: 2000s

 The early 2000s saw the rise of Coding Accuracy Support System (CASS) address standardization.
 The CASS certification is offered to all software vendors and advertising mailers who want the United States Postal Services (USPS) to assess the quality of their address-standardizing software.
 The annually renewed CASS certification is based on delivery point codes, ZIP codes, and ZIP+4 codes.
 Adoption of a CASS certified software by software vendors allows them to receive discounts in bulk mailing and shipping costs.
 They can benefit from increased accuracy and efficiency in those bulk mailings, after having a certified database.
 In the early 2000s, geocoding platforms were also able to support multiple datasets.

 In 2003, geocoding platforms were capable of merging postal codes with street data, updated monthly.
 This process became known as "conflation".

 Beginning in 2005, geocoding platforms included parcel-centroid geocoding.
 Parcel-centroid geocoding allowed for a lot of precision in geocoding an address.
 For example, parcel-centroid allowed a geocoder to determine the centroid of a specific building or lot of land.
 Platforms were now also able to determine the elevation of specific parcels.

 2005 also saw the introduction of the Assessor's Parcel Number (APN).
 A jurisdiction's tax assessor was able to assign this number to parcels of real estate.
 This allowed for proper identification and record-keeping.
 An APN is important for geocoding an area which is covered by a gas or oil lease, and indexing property tax information provided to the public.

 In 2006, Reverse Geocoding and reverse APN lookup were introduced to geocoding platforms.
 This involved geocoding a numerical point location – with a longitude and latitude – to a textual, readable address.

 2008 and 2009 saw the growth of interactive, user-oriented geocoding platforms – namely MapQuest, Google Maps, Bing Maps, and Global Positioning Systems (GPS).
 These platforms were made even more accessible to the public with the simultaneous growth of the mobile industry, specifically smartphones.

 2010s

 The 2010s saw vendors fully support geocoding and reverse geocoding globally.
 Cloud-based geocoding application programming interface (API) and on-premises geocoding have allowed for a greater match rate, greater precision, and greater speed.
 There is now a popularity in the idea of geocoding being able to influence business decisions.
 This is the integration between the geocoding process and business intelligence.

 The future of geocoding also involves three-dimensional geocoding, indoor geocoding, and multiple language returns for the geocoding platforms.

 Geocoding process

 Geocoding is a task which involves multiple datasets and processes, all of which work together.
-A geocoder is made of two important components: a reference dataset and the geocoding algorithm.
-Each of these components are made up of sub-operations and sub-components.
-Without understanding how these geocoding processes work, it is difficult to make informed business decisions based on geocoding.
+Some of the components are provided by the user, while others are built into the geocoding software.